 Carl Rogers

-I offer counselling from calm, private rooms in and around Lewes, East Sussex.
-Each space is peaceful, confidential, and easy to access — with public transport nearby or on-site:
+I offer counselling from calm, private rooms in and close-by Lewes, East Sussex.
+Each space is peaceful, confidential, and easy to access via public transportation and parking on-site or near-by:

 Corner Room